cowrie/cowrie/docs/sql/README.rst

 **Restricted Privileges:**

-Alternatively you can grant the Cowrie account with less privileges.
+Alternatively you can grant the Cowrie account fewer privileges.
 The following command grants the account with the bare minimum required for the output logging to function::

     GRANT INSERT, SELECT, UPDATE ON cowrie.* TO 'cowrie'@'localhost';